-"Hair grows about an average of 1/2 inch per month," says Aronson.
-"If you're trying to grow your hair long, trimming it every 6-8 weeks is enough to keep your ends healthy yet still let it grow."
-For those with natural hair, Stephen recommends getting a trim every three and a half to four months "to avoid single-strand knots and split ends."
+"Hair grows about an average of 1/2-inch per month," Aronson says.
+"If you're trying to grow your hair long, trimming it every six to eight weeks is enough to keep your ends healthy yet still let it grow."
+For those with natural hair, Stephen recommends getting a trim every three-and-a-half to four months "to avoid single-strand knots and split ends."

 Find a Shampoo That Can Help Promote Hair Growth

 We've all likely been tempted by a haircare commercial or advertisement that claims to give you longer, stronger hair.
 However, it can be difficult to confirm whether these claims measure up, but some shampoos are specially formulated to support healthy hair growth, which is especially helpful for those experiencing hair loss.
-You'll want to look for a cleanser that provides nourishment to the scalp with the ability to remove build-up.
-I know that sounds like an oxymoron, but it is possible.
-To find the right shampoo, look for a sulfate-free product with scalp stimulating and hair strengthening ingredients like peppermint oil and antioxidants.
+You'll want to look for a cleanser that provides nourishment to the scalp with the ability to remove buildup.
+That may sound like an oxymoron, but it's possible.
+To find the right shampoo, look for a sulfate-free product with scalp-stimulating and hair-strengthening ingredients like peppermint oil and antioxidants.

-Keep the Use of Hot Tools and Styling to a Minimum
+Keep Hot Tools and Styling to a Minimum

 Like any other hair length, waist-length hair requires TLC, which means deep conditioning and minimal hot tool use are necessary to prevent breakage and promote healthy hair growth.
 "Breakage often is a result of dryness and over-processed hair, whether from heat, chemicals, or styling.
-If you're suffering from breakage, I recommend using a deep conditioner to strengthen and moisturize the hair shaft," says Stephen.
+If you're suffering from breakage, I recommend using a deep conditioner to strengthen and moisturize the hair shaft," Stephen says.